unahouExosite/docs/murano/scripting/README.md

 On the [Murano Portal](https://www.exosite.com/business/solutions) you can define event script under the solution *services* tab.
 Or you can define the script in your project under the [event_handler folder](https://github.com/exosite/home-automation-example/tree/master/event_handler) of your project by using the service Alias as file name.

+##### Event context arguments

+Arguments are provided to the Lua script context depending on the event type.
+The arguments definition are available under the event section of each [Murano Services reference](../services/).

 ### Webservice API Routes